Code-Institute-Submissions/KWSNick-meal-planner_MResub/README.md

 ### Acknowledgements
 Stock photo images sourced from https://www.pexels.com/ which is an open source resource.

-Jinja2 varaibles within the HTML were written based on guidance provided on Stack Overflow posted by Patrick José Pereira April 6th 2018 regarding setting variables for iteration purposes.
+Jinja2 variables within the HTML were written based on guidance provided on Stack Overflow posted by Patrick José Pereira April 6th 2018 regarding setting variables for iteration purposes.

 Thanks to machine learning mastery for tips and advice on python random and choice modules. https://machinelearningmastery.com/how-to-generate-random-numbers-in-python/